WICG/turtledove/FLEDGE.md

 If `sellerCurrency` is not set, all bids in those other ("mixed currency") contexts are passed as-is, and all the corresponding currency tags (`bidCurrency`, `highestScoringOtherBidCurrency`) are redacted to `'???'`.

 If `sellerCurrency` is set, `scoreAd()` for an auction is responsible for converting bids not already in that currency to `sellerCurrency`, via the `incomingBidInSellerCurrency` field of its return value.
 A bid already explicitly in the seller's currency can not be changed by `incomingBidInSellerCurrency`.
-If neither the original bid is explicitly in proper currency nor an `incomingBidInSellerCurrency` is specified, a value of 0 is used.
+If neither the original bid is explicitly in `sellerCurrency` nor an `incomingBidInSellerCurrency` is specified, a value of 0 is used for reporting in mixed-currency contexts.
 All currency tags for reporting in those "mixed currency" contexts will be set to `sellerCurrency`.

 Note that `incomingBidInSellerCurrency` is different from the modified bid returned by a component auction: it represents a mechanical currency translation of the original buyer's bid, rather than the bid the component auction is making in a top-level auction (which could, perhaps, be reduced by the intermediate seller's fee or the like).
 It can also be specified in top-level auctions, unlike the modified bid.